 15.2 Corporate functions hosted by any organisational unit of USC are those which involve representation at senior USC level with dignitaries and other community members.
 They include events such as industry networking events, building openings, centre launches and ministerial visits.

-16. Sustainability in marketing and external engagement
+16. Sustainability in Marketing

 16.2 Recommendations regarding University marketing activities in all instances apply sustainability principles including minimising consumption of resources, protection of biodiversity, management of carbon footprint, reuse and recycling of resources, and responsible waste management.